pretix/pretix-docs/docs/guides/widget.md

 Once you have made your choices, click the :btn:Generate widget code: button.

 The website will produce two code snippets.
+The first snippet contains CSS and javascript resources.
-Add the first code snippet to the `<head>` part of your website if possible.
+Add it to the `<head>` part of your website if possible.
 Alternatively, you can add it to `<body>`.
 It will look similar to this: